jamescherti/minimal-emacs.d/README.md

 ## How long does the author's Emacs configuration take to start?

 The author is using minimal-emacs.d as his early-init.el and init.el.
-He is using 152 packages (including corfu, cape, consult, evil, evil-collection, vertico, vim-tab-bar, easysession, outline-indent, and many others).
+He is using 152 packages.

 His Emacs configuration starts in 0.44 seconds.
 ![](https://raw.githubusercontent.com/jamescherti/minimal-emacs.d/main/.images/emacs-startup.png)